Chou-Uken/struct2block/README.md

 ```console
 struct2block A.pdb B.pdb
 ```
-It will use A.pdb as Antigen-ligand and B.pdb as Antibody-antigen.
-Then some details will be printed in the console.
+It will use A.pdb as antigen-ligand complex and B.pdb as Antibody-antigen complex.
+Then some details and results will be printed in the console.
 If you don't need any output, use option `-q` or `--quiet`.
 You can also output superimposed structures with following command line.
 ```console
 struct2block A.pdb B.pdb prefix